kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 "React and things like it lead to code bloat."
 </blockquote>

 Some comments I engaged with (mostly online) and some I didn't.
-But they didn't really bothered me...at least, not to the point I felt compelled to write this post.
+But they didn't really bother me to the point I felt compelled to write this post.

 I had real-world web developer stuff to to deal with so I moved on.